Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$: Anisotropic electronic transport in B i B r flakes

 In order to elucidate the flow of current inside the Hall bar devices, we use a formula derived in the context of graph theory \cite{Bapat2004,Devriendt2022}:

-which relates two quantities ; the Laplacian matrix $\mathcal{G}$ and the resistance distance matrix $\mathcal{R}$, with $\mathbf{u}$ a vector with all coefficients equal to 1.
-Modelling the sample as a network of lumped resistances with nodes representing terminals, the resistance distance matrix $\mathcal{R}$ contains the 2-wire resistances between each possible pair of terminals of the resistance network.
-The Laplacian matrix $\mathcal{G}$ has matrix elements $\mathcal{G}_{ij}=-G_{ij}$, with $G_{ij}$ the discrete node-to-node conductances, and diagonal coefficients ensuring current conservation $\mathcal{G}_{ii}=\sum_{j \neq i} G_{ij}$. $\mathcal{G}$ thus corresponds to the conductance matrix in the context of mesoscopic transport \cite{Datta2009}.
-This result therefore provides a direct determination of the conductance matrix from simple resistance measurements.
+which relates two quantities, the Laplacian matrix $\mathcal{G}$ and the resistance distance matrix $\mathcal{R}$, with $\mathbf{u}$ a vector with all coefficients equal to 1.
+Modeling the sample as a network of lumped resistances with nodes representing terminals, the resistance distance matrix $\mathcal{R}$ contains the two-wire resistances between each possible pair of terminals of the resistance network.
+The Laplacian matrix $\mathcal{G}$ has matrix elements $\mathcal{G}_{ij}=-G_{ij}$, with $G_{ij}$ the discrete node-to-node conductances, and diagonal coefficients ensuring current conservation $\mathcal{G}_{ii}=\sum_{j \neq i} G_{ij}$. $\mathcal{G}$, thus, corresponds to the conductance matrix in the context of mesoscopic transport \cite{Datta2009}.
+This result, therefore, provides a direct determination of the conductance matrix from simple resistance measurements \cite{reciprocalCond}.

-The conductance matrix of $\mathcal{H}_1$ is given on figure \ref{fig:R-net}b (see \cite{SM} for samples $\mathcal{H}_2$ and $\mathcal{H}_3$).
-All contacts to the flake are doubled, so that the lead resistance can be removed for every 2-wire configuration.
+The conductance matrix of $\mathcal{H}_1$ is given in Fig. \ref{fig:R-net}(b) (see Sec.
+2 in Supplemental Material \cite{SM} for samples $\mathcal{H}_2$ and $\mathcal{H}_3$).
+All contacts to the flake are doubled, so that the lead resistance can be removed for every two-wire configuration.
 We find a very anisotropic transport, with relatively high conductances, of the order of the conductance quantum, along the $b$ direction of the crystal.
-Noticeably, the conduction along the $a$ direction is consistently among the smallest in all of our devices, with conductances less then 0.15 e²/h for contacts 200 nm apart for $\mathcal{H}_1$.
-Non-zero transverse conductances may result from residual interface resistances that are not eliminated by our measurement procedure.
+Noticeably, the conduction along the $a$ direction is consistently among the smallest in all of our devices, with conductances {under} 0.15 $e^2/h$ for contacts 500 nm apart for $\mathcal{H}_1$.
+Nonzero transverse conductances may result from residual interface resistances that are not eliminated by our measurement procedure.

-Finally, we have carried out magnetotransport measurements (Fig. \ref{fig:R-hall}) on the same sample, which revealed an essentially symmetrical 4-wire transverse resistance dominated by quantum interferences at low temperature (see next section).
-The antisymmetrical fraction of the contribution to the magnetoresistance is extremely small, with no clear linear dependence in magnetic field, indicating the absence of Hall effect in the sample.
-This is consistent with the bulk and (001) surfaces of the Bi$_4$Br$_4$ crystal being insulating.
+Finally, we have carried out magnetotransport measurements (Fig. \ref{fig:R-hall}) on the same sample, which revealed an essentially symmetrical four-wire transverse resistance dominated by quantum interferences at low temperature (see the next section).
+The antisymmetrical fraction of the contribution to the magnetoresistance is extremely small, with no clear linear dependence in magnetic field, indicating the absence of Hall effect in the sample. { Accordingly, the longitudinal resistance exhibits no Shubnikov-de Haas oscillations (Sec.
+8 in Supplemental Material \cite{SM}), further demonstrating the absence of transverse transport.}